 The annual SIGIR conference is the major international forum for the presentation of new research results, and the demonstration of new systems and techniques, in the broad field of information retrieval (IR).
-The 44th ACM SIGIR conference will be held online on July 11 to 15, 2021.
-SIGIR 2021 workshops will provide a platform for presenting novel ideas and emerging areas in IR, in a less formal and more focused way than the conference itself.
+The 45th ACM SIGIR conference will be held on July 11 to 15, 2022.
+SIGIR 2022 workshops will provide a platform for presenting novel ideas and emerging areas in IR, in a less formal and more focused way than the conference itself.
 Researchers and practitioners from all areas of IR are invited to submit proposals for review.

 Time zone: Anywhere on Earth (AoE)

 Tentative workshop paper submission: Friday, April 22, 2022

 Tentative workshop paper acceptance notification: Friday, May 20, 2022

 Topics of interest